FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 ----

 Why do we want deep generative models?
-Because we want to learn the latent representations for language.
+Because we want to learn the factors that generate language.
 Human language contains rich latent factors, the continuous ones might be emotion, intention, and others, the discrete/ structural factors might be POS/ NER tags or syntax trees.
-They are latent since we just observe the sentence.
+Many of them are latent as in most cases, we just observe the sentence.
 They are also generative: human should produce language based on the overall idea, the current emotion, the syntax, and all other things we can or cannot name.

-How to model them in a statistically principled way?
+How to model the generative process of language in a statistically principled way?
 Can we have a flexible framework that allows us to incorporate explicit supervision signals when we have labels, or add distant supervision or logical/ statistical constraints when we do not have labels but have other prior knowledge, or simply infer whatever makes the most sense when we have no labels or a priori?
 Is it possible that we exploit the modeling power of advanced neural architectures while still being mathematical and probabilistic?
 DGMs allow us to achieve these goals.

 Let us begin the journey.